About the Project

 After many months of fruitless fresh-outta-college job hunting and a need to feel productive again, my husband came up with the idea to start an extensive movie blog.
 This brainchild came just weeks after watching Julie & Julia and while watching Moulin Rouge!: watch and review every single movie nominated for Best Picture in Oscar history.
 It was like giving myself my dream-job.
 Within hours, The Best Picture Project was born.

 Throughout the project, I have been a guest contributor on MovieFanfare, nominated for the Lammy’s Brainiac Award, and a guest on the Film School Rejects weekly podcast Reject Radio.
+I am also a member of the 1001 Movies You Must See Before You Die Blog Club and Classic Movie Hub.
 Each of those honors absolutely floored me.
 The only realistic hopes I had in the beginning were a few regular readers, besides my mom.

 Thank you to everyone for making this project a success.